rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 If a bit in `FIOMASK` is a 1, then none of those registers can cause any change in that pin's state.
 @@
+This means that you can change a subset of the bits very quickly, without having to perform a masking operation every time.
+@@
 By default all of `FIOMASK`'s bits are set to 0, meaning that the other control registers can operate freely.
-@comment(Rohit,"Do we need this?
-FIOMASK is a very minor tool, and rarely useful to boot")

 ## GPIO Input ##